 1) Avoid chronological snobbery, or the notion that new ideas are inherently superior because they are new.
 Lewis encourages students to read old books as a way of revealing that “basic assumptions have been quite different in different periods” and that every age has always thought its own new ideas were the most right.
 Lewis encourages students as well to hold off on jumping on the latest intellectual, ideological, or cultural bandwagon in preference for applying a critical eye to its merits.

 2) Expand your vision.
 Lewis believed education is a way to help us better understand the world and other people.
 Reading literature, for example, helps us “to see with other eyes, to imagine with other imaginations, to feel with other hearts” and is a way of “entering fully into the opinions, and therefore also the attitudes, feelings, and total experience” of others.
-By learning to view the world from different perspectives and inhabit different lives as we read, we can find the perspectives of value and adopt them as our own.
+By learning to view the world from different perspectives and inhabit different lives as we read, we can find the perspectives of value and adopt them as our own.3) Go deeper.
+In particular for Christians, Lewis found education important for steering clear of what he perceived to be the negative influences of liberalism and modernism on the church.
+Lewis said we should allow our education to guide us towards what he called “Deep Church,” or church that is simultaneously “rooted in the past and engaged with the present.”
+We can do this by reading the works of great Christian writers (he suggests, for example, St. Augustine and Thomas Aquinas).

 In light of McGrath’s work on Lewis in this volume, it strikes me how really rare the C. S. Lewis’s of the world are.
 Steeped in the secular culture of academia as I am, I find myself often bogged down by the “small questions”: the concerns of the latest academic publications or cutting edge research, the morning’s news updates or the week’s political drama, the latest dips in the economy and who said what in this or that journal or on this or that blog and how I should respond.
 But the big questions should hardly be limited to a Sunday-morning-sermon affair, and the refreshing release that comes with discovering an author who values such questions and upholds them as worthy may help us reconsider our approach to life entirely.